 Laser Assisted Bioprinting or LAB is a game-changing technology which is ideal for countless applications in regenerative medicine, tissue enginering and biology research.
 It offers a number of key advantages over other bioprinting techniques and is available on Poietis’ range of next generation bioprinting (NGB ) platforms suitable for research (NGB-R) and clinical (NGB-C) applications in conjunction with other complementary technologies such as bio-extrusion and micro-valve techniques providing high degrees of versatility.
-Combining these technologies has resulted in Poeitis’ multi-layer Poieskin, a human skin analogue. [maybe add a pic of the skin or link to skin article]
+Combining these technologies has resulted in Poeitis’ multi-layer Poieskin, a human skin analogue.

 The main adavantages of LAB are:

 - Significantly higher cell viability – > 95%